open-contracting-extensions/ocds_medicines_extension/README.md

 --|--
 Acetilcisteina | ACETILCISTEINA-N 100 MG/ML SOLUCION PARA NEBULIZAR FRASCO 15-30 ML ENVASE INDIVIDUAL RESISTENTE CON SELLO QUE ASEGURE INVIOLABILIDAD DEL CONTENIDO

-The strength is expressed as "100 MG/ML", but the UN/CEFACT codes for unit codes only includes "mg/L", so 100mg/ml is converted to 100000mg/L.
+The strength is expressed as "100 MG/ML".
+The UN/CEFACT [Recommendation 20 – Codes for Units of Measure Used in International Trade](https://unece.org/trade/uncefact/cl-recommendations) codelist includes units like mg/l, g/l and kg/l, but not mg/ml.
+So, "100 MG/ML" is expressed as 100 g/l below.

 ```json
 {